yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/整合-英文/Introduction Second/Introduction Second.md

    - Facilitates cooperation through resource allocation and price negotiation.
    - Goal: Strike a balance between competition and cooperation, enhance system efficiency, ensure fairness, and promote reasonable resource allocation.

+The primary contributions of this paper are outlined as follows:

+- Implemented the modeling of the task scheduling problem within the IoV context, devising a methodology for edge server resource scheduling based on multi-agent reinforcement learning and a reverse auction mechanism.
+- Applied a reverse auction approach to address the task scheduling problem in IoV, achieving a distributed, adaptive task scheduling solution.
+- Devised a bidding strategy leveraging PPO+LSTM, harnessing the memory capabilities of LSTM to capture temporal characteristics and long-term dependencies in task scheduling.
+This strategy aims to enhance the performance and effectiveness of the bidding process.
+- Conducted simulation experiments to validate the effectiveness and superiority of the proposed method.
+Additionally, assessed the advantages and applicability of reinforcement learning and the reverse auction mechanism, comparing the outcomes with other benchmark methods.

 **Task Scheduling:**
 - Prevalent methods in edge cloud computing: fuzzy logic and machine learning.